oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

             1. If the respective Disclosure is not a JSON-encoded array of two elements (salt, value), the SD-JWT MUST be rejected.
             2. Replace the array element with the value from the Disclosure.
             3. Recursively process the value using the steps described in (*) and (**).
-    4. If any digests were found more than once in the previous step, the SD-JWT MUST be rejected.
-    5. Remove all array elements for which the digest was not found in the previous step.
+    4. Remove all array elements for which the digest was not found in the previous step.
-    6. Remove all `_sd` keys and their contents from the Issuer-signed JWT payload.
+    5. Remove all `_sd` keys and their contents from the Issuer-signed JWT payload.
-    7. Remove the claim `_sd_alg` from the SD-JWT payload.
+    6. Remove the claim `_sd_alg` from the SD-JWT payload.
+4. If any digest value is encountered more than once in the Issuer-signed JWT payload (directly or recursively via other Disclosures), the SD-JWT MUST be rejected.
+5. If any Disclosure was not referenced by digest value in the Issuer-signed JWT (directly or recursively via other Disclosures), the SD-JWT MUST be rejected.
-4. Check that the SD-JWT is valid using claims such as `nbf`, `iat`, and `exp` in the processed payload.
+6. Check that the SD-JWT is valid using claims such as `nbf`, `iat`, and `exp` in the processed payload.
 If a required validity-controlling claim is missing (see (#sd-validity-claims)), the SD-JWT MUST be rejected.

 If any step fails, the SD-JWT is not valid and processing MUST be aborted.